harshit09saini/100-days-of-Python/log.md

 # 100 Days Of Code - Log

+### Day 6: March 26, 2021

+**Today's Progress**: An introduction to defining user functions in Python and a new way of writing loops, while loops.
+Played around a website called, _Reeborg's World_.

+**Thoughts**: The final challenge today was a little harder than the previous challenges.
+Although, I am already familiar with the concepts, I am finding it really helpful to solve the challenges to build logic.

+**Link(s) to work**: [Reeborg's World](https://reeborg.ca/reeborg.html?lang=en&mode=python&menu=worlds%2Fmenus%2Freeborg_intro_en.json&name=Maze&url=worlds%2Ftutorial_en%2Fmaze1.json)

 ### Day 5: March 25, 2021

 **Today's Progress**: Learned about the loops in python, and applied the concept to build a random password generator.